NBrowserKit/NBrowserKit/readme.md

 You can find more [examples in The Symfony Book](http://symfony.com/doc/current/book/testing.html#functional-tests).

+Example of usage with Nette and Nette Tester: https://github.com/VaclavSir/NBrowserKit-example

 ## Running Tests

 Tests for this package are written using [Nette Tester](http://tester.nette.org/) library.
 You can run them easily from the command line: